 The seller prefers to handle communication by email and not the phone

 Fraudulent sellers are oftentimes outside of the U.S. and may be hiding their phone number by only communicating by email.

 According to BBB data, nearly 10,000 scam reports and complaints have come in during the last three years about “businesses” selling puppies and dogs.
 The FTC estimates that only about 10 percent of victims report these crimes, so this number could be much higher.

 Sixty percent of these reports indicated the consumers never received the pets they purchased, and others received pets that had health or genetic problems and did not receive documentation for their pet.

 “Scammers love to try to take advantage of people when they are in high emotion situations,” said Steve Bernas, president and CEO of BBB serving Chicago and Northern Illinois.
 “The excitement of buying a new pet can cloud good judgement, and victims can be hurt financially and emotionally when they realize they have lost their money, and hopes for a new pet.”

 Where Can I Safely Look For a Dog?

 While scammers are likely to start talking money immediately, legitimate sources will always take time and diligence to make sure the dog you are choosing is a good fit for your family.

-One safe resource, the AKC Marketplace, conducts thousands of kennel inspections a year and is the only online resource to exclusively list 100% AKC puppies from AKC-registered breeders.
+One safe resource, the AKC Marketplace, conducts thousands of kennel inspections a year and is the only online resource to exclusively list 100% puppies from AKC-registerable litters.